Arturo Murillo: Senkata and Sacaba investigation

-Following the violent events of Senkata and Sacaba, several legislators from the MAS announced their intent to file a request for interpellation in the Legislative Assembly for Murillo and Minister of Defense Luis Fernando López, in order to receive an oral report on the incidents which led to several deaths.
-In late December, President of the Senate Eva Copa stated that the interpellation would be held after the recess of the assembly, with President of the Chamber of Deputies Sergio Choque announcing on 3 January 2020 that the meetings had been scheduled for the eleventh and twelfth of that month.
-In response, on 10 January, both Murillo and López presented justifications for why they could not attend the session, which were accepted by the legislature, who rescheduled it for the seventeenth.
+Following the events in Senkata and Sacaba, several legislators from the MAS announced their intent to file a request for interpellation in the Legislative Assembly for Murillo and Minister of Defense Luis Fernando López, in order to receive an oral report on the incidents which led to several deaths.
+In late December, President of the Senate Eva Copa stated that the interpellation would be held after the recess of the assembly, with President of the Chamber of Deputies Sergio Choque announcing on 3 January 2020 that the meetings had been scheduled for 11 and 12 January.
+In response, on 10 January, both Murillo and López presented justifications for why they could not attend the session, which were accepted by the legislature, who rescheduled it for 17 January.
 However, neither of the two presented themselves on that date, issuing further justifications for their absence.
-In view of this, the Chamber of Deputies approved on 19 February a formal request demanding that President Áñez "instruct the ministers of State to comply with their constitutional duties".
+In view of this, the Chamber of Deputies approved on 19 February a formal request demanding that Áñez "instruct the ministers of State to comply with their constitutional duties".

 Tear gas case

-Murillo was implicated in another scandal when on 31 May 2020, the journalist Junior Arias brought to light accusations of irregular purchases of tear gas and other non-lethal equipment at highly inflated prices during the social conflicts of late 2019.
+Murillo was implicated in another scandal when on 31 May 2020, the journalist Junior Arias disclosed accusations of irregular purchases of tear gas and other non-lethal equipment at highly inflated prices during the social conflicts of late 2019.
 According to the documents he presented, on 25 November 2019, the Ministry of Government requested the purchase of chemical agents from the Brazilian company Condor Tecnologias Não-Letais.
 The following day, it brought on the Miami-based company Bravo Tactical Solutions LLC as an intermediary.
 The minister of defense signed the contract on 19 December for an amount of US$5.6 million authorized by the Ministry of Economy.
-At that price, each tear gas cartridge would've cost between Bs250 and Bs270 (US$36.25 to US$39.15), more than double what other countries such as Venezuela had previously paid.
-On the day the case was brought to light, the Ministry of Government released an official statement calling it a "false story […] built on the basis of irresponsible insinuations".
+At that price, each tear gas cartridge would have cost between Bs250 and Bs270 (US$36.25 to US$39.15), more than double what other countries such as Venezuela had previously paid.
+On that day, the Ministry of Government released an official statement calling it a "false story […] built on the basis of irresponsible insinuations".